flybywiresim/docs/docs/start/faq.md

 **Q: Why is my version not the same as what I see others using?**

-A: We have three versions: The Stable , Developer (Master), and Experimental.
+A: We have three versions: Stable , Developer (Master), and Experimental.

 * The Stable version is a 'snapshot' of the development which we regard as stable with the current version of the simulator.